Sponsorship Terms and Conditions

 16.1.3 it has used all reasonable endeavours to mitigate the effect of the Force Majeure Event, to carry out its obligations under this Agreement in any way that is reasonably practicable and to resume the performance of its obligations as soon as reasonably possible.

-16.2 If the circumstance of a Force Majeure Event continues for a period of six months or longer, the party not affected by the Force Majeure Event shall have the right to terminate this Agreement upon written notice to the other.
+16.2 If the circumstances of a Force Majeure Event prevents or delays a party from performing its obligations for a period of 6 months or longer from the agreed Activity delivery Date and Time as set out in the Work Order, the party not affected by the Force Majeure Event shall have the right to terminate this Agreement upon written notice to the other.
 Excuse from performance does not extend the Term of this Agreement.
 This termination shall be without prejudice to the rights of the parties in respect of any breach of this Agreement occurring before termination.

 17.1 Subject to clause 17.2, both parties shall keep confidential and not at any time either during the Term or at any time thereafter use or disclose without the permission of the other party any Confidential Information either in whole or in part, or use it for any purposes other than those in accordance with its obligations under this Agreement.